navdeepsingh92/navdeepsingh92/README.md

 ## 📬 Let’s Connect

-💬 Open for collaborations, consulting, and exciting projects 🚀
+I’m always open to exciting projects!
+Feel free to reach out for collaborations, consultations, or just to chat about web development and full-stack engineering 🚀